torontomyanmarchristian/torontomyanmarchristian.github.io/_pages/about.md

 link: about
 permalink: /about/
 ---

+## Welcome to Toronto Myanmar Christian Church

 <img style="display: block; margin-left: auto; margin-right: auto; width: 20%;" src="/static/img/TMCC logo.png" alt="OMCY Logo" width="500"/>

 ## History

-We started fellowship and worship service since 2006 with believers who came from Myanmar and resettled in Toronto.
-There were five families at the beginning.
-We started as a home church.
+Toronto Myanmar Christian Church (TMCC) is a multiethnic Church which is located at 650, McNicoll Ave, North York, ON M2H 2E1.
+We hold our regular inperson meeting on every Sunday from 2:00 PM to 5:00 PM as well as online zoom meeting.

+We started geather and worship God since 2006, as a home church, with a few families at the beginning.
+Now, by the Grace of God, we are reaching more people with the good news of Jesus, share together and support one another.
+Let's love on another as He has loved us.

+Once again, Welcome!

 ## Worship